Select Department

 Another thing you’ll want to look into if you’re serious about soundproofing your room is getting some bass traps!
 Acoustic foam panels are effective for mid to high frequencies, although they fall short when trying to absorb the more powerful low-end waves.

-Low-end frequencies have very long wavelengths, meaning you’ll need more foam to absorb these frequencies.
+Low-end frequencies have very long wavelengths, meaning you’ll need more foam to absorb noise pollution at these frequencies.
 That’s why bass traps are important for any room that’s going to be used for recording, mixing, or mastering.
-These low-end frequencies have a tendency to build up in the corners of a room, which is why you’ll most commonly see bass traps placed in the corners of a room.
+These low-end frequencies tend to build up in the corners of a room, which is why you’ll most commonly see bass traps placed in the corners of a room.

-Thicker foam = more expensive; and most homes and small studios don’t have space or funds to treat an entire wall with thick, bass trapping foam, and you wouldn’t want to do that either.
+Thicker foam equals more expensive price tags.
+Most homes and small studios don’t have space or funds to treat an entire wall with thick, bass-trapping foam, and you wouldn’t want to do that either.

 Build your own Bass Traps

 There’s no question that bass traps are the most expensive part of soundproofing your room cheaply.
 So you can either pick up a set of four to keep in the corners of your space.
-Or alternatively, you can head to bunnings and build your own at a fraction of the price.
+Alternatively, you can head to Bunnings and build your own at a fraction of the price.

 You’ll need acoustic insulation, some timber, and light fabric to layer over the top.
 Again, head to your local hardware store and you’ll be able to pick up everything you need to build your own.